ARTICLE

 Shop Future-Smart Appliances For Your New Kitchen

-The Miele AutoDos Semi Integrated Dishwasher has the latest auto dosing technology to calculate precisely how much detergent is needed for each load, plus Wi-Fi capability to start a wash from anywhere.
+Auto-dosing dishwashers - a dishwasher with the latest auto-dosing technology is a clever choice.
+They can help you calculate precisely how much detergent is needed for each load, plus many models even have Wi-Fi capability to start a wash from anywhere.

-The Fisher & Paykel 690L Quad Door Refrigerator’s variable temperature zones let you switch between fridge and freezer to maximise the freshness of your weekly shop.
+Quad-door fridges - a quad-door fridge with variable temperature zones will let you switch between fridge and freezer to maximise the freshness of your weekly shop.

-Enjoy the ease of a conventional oven and all the benefits of steam cooking in one cutting-edge appliance with the Electrolux 60cm Pyrolytic Oven (it can clean itself afterwards, too!)
+Pyrolytic ovens - pyrolytic ovens often come with the whole package.
+You can enjoy the ease of a conventional oven and all the benefits of steam cooking in one cutting-edge appliance (it can even clean itself afterwards, too!)

 3. Ignoring The Golden Triangle